jeremyadavis/mobx-state-tree-docs/getting-started.md

 [View sample in playground](https://codesandbox.io/s/x3qlr3xpjo)

-If you're console.log your snapshot, you'll notice that computed properties won't appear in snapshots.
+If you console.log your snapshot, you'll notice that computed properties won't appear in snapshots.
 Thats fine and intended, since those properties must be computed over the other properties of the tree, they can be reproduced by knowing just their definition.
 For the same reason, if you provide a computed value in a snapshot you'll end up with an error when you attempt to apply it.

 ## Model views